Last updated: 27 April 2023

 Frontend dev and design go hand in hand.
 I've spoken vocally before about my belief that Designers should understand how their work is built and should ideally be comfortable experimenting in that world themselves too.

 Backend has always felt more complex to me, and APIs were a terrifying concept, so I went on the hunt for a headless CMS option to power my website and get my start in implementing API-driven updates to my website.
 I was looking through a host of different options but specifically trying to get a good free tier that would enable me to power my website fully without having to pay until I was sure it was the right thing for me.
 This site makes me £0, so keeping it as free as possible to run is ideal (coincidentally this site only costs me about £6 a month to run if you divide up the domain cost per year).

 During my hunting I came across Cosmic and saw that it had a super generous free tier, one that could end up being viable for long-term use.
 Cosmic is a headless CMS that decouples your content from your frontend.
 By doing this, it meant I could create content 'buckets' (to use Cosmic's nomenclature) to separate my content into different places and power different projects from it (more on why this is great later!).

-By decoupling your backend from your frontend you can live in a world of a “separation of concerns”.
+By decoupling your backend from your frontend you can live in a world of a "separation of concerns".
 This is important.
 By separating your content from your UI, you avoid putting all your eggs in one basket.
-I use Nuxtto build this website, so I could have used the
+I use Nuxtto build this website [edit: this is now built in Next, so I could have used the

 Your CMS may use different nomenclature for what Cosmic calls a Project or a Bucket, but essentially, each time you're working on a new project you don't need to spin up a brand new backend necessarily.
 By having a single Cosmic instance, you can spin up as many Projects or Buckets as you like.